Meet the Black founders thriving in London

 Show Up As Her is a lifestyle and gift business that's built to inspire women.
 It's intended to help you transform your life and visualise your future self, by showing up as her!

-With visually appealing designs, these accessories will inspire you to reach your goals and brighten up your daily routines.
-From notepads or stickers with motivational quotes to comfy clothes you can wear proudly and water bottles that remind you to take care of you first, these may seems like small objects but they can make a big difference in your wellness and manifestation journey.
+From notepads or stickers with motivational quotes to comfy clothes you can wear proudly and water bottles that remind you to take care of you first, these may seem like small objects but they can make a big difference in your wellness and manifestation journey.

 What would you say to your younger self?

-I would tell her to believe in herself and let her know she is more powerful than she realises.
+I'd tell her to believe in herself and let her know she is more powerful than she realises.
 Life can be challenging but trust the process.
 It may not feel like it, but every setback is actually a stepping stone.

-Most importantly she should enjoy life because happiness is the best motivation!
+Most importantly, she should enjoy life because happiness is the best motivation!

 If you were starting a business today, what would you do differently?